dustinpfister/blog_posts/_posts/js-math-pow.md

 ## 5 - Conclusion

 So that Math.pow method has many uses including finding out the limits of 2d images which is pretty cool.
 What else is there that can be done with the Math.pow method?
-Well I fairly sure that I have not even starched the surface.
-As I find even more examples to write about, I will get around to expanding this post even more.
+Well I am fairly sure that I have not even starched the surface when it comes to this.
+However as I find even more examples to write about, I will get around to expanding this post even more when I do from time to time.